badconf/the-chronicles-of-computing/README.md

 Computing has come a long way since the early days of bulky machines and rudimentary coding languages.
 Today, it stands as the backbone of our digital existence, a testament to human ingenuity and relentless pursuit of knowledge.
 Within this repository, you will find links to articles covering a broad spectrum of topics, including:

-- [Hardware](#hardware): Explore the progression from the first electronic computers to today's advanced microprocessors.
+- [Hardware](#hardware): Explore the progression since the first electronic computers.
-- [Protocols and Networking]({protocols-and-networking): Delve into the development of protocols like TCP/IP that laid the groundwork for the internet.
+- [Protocols and Networking]({protocols-and-networking): Delve into the development of protocols that laid the groundwork for the internet.
-- [Programming Languages](#programming-languages): Trace the evolution of programming languages from machine code to high-level, modern languages.
+- [Programming Languages](#programming-languages): Trace the evolution of programming languages.
-- [Operating Systems](#operating-systems): Learn about the journey from basic OS designs to the sophisticated systems powering devices around the globe.
+- [Operating Systems](#operating-systems): From basic OS designs to the sophisticated systems.
-- [Innovative Inventions](#innovative-inventions): Discover the myriad inventions that have been integral to the advancement of computing technology.
+- [Innovative Inventions](#innovative-inventions): Discover the inventions around computing technology.

 ## Hardware